Call for Papers

 Dr. Mark Mattes & Dr. Clare Sullivan

-Participants will take part in a bookbinding workshop led by Dr. Mattes of Louisville-based Hot Brown Press and create chapbooks of their translations.
+Participants will take part in a bookbinding workshop led by Dr. Mattes of Louisville-based Hot Brown Press and create chapbook anthologies of the participants' translations.
 All tools and materials will be provided.
 Then, in a subsequent panel, chapbook contributors will share their work and participate in a group discussion led by LCLC committee member Dr. Clare Sullivan.
 Participants should submit 1) Cover sheet and 2) Sample of original, unpublished translations into English from any language.
 Limit your selection to 150 words - excerpts are fine.
 Include the source text with your submission and a brief citation.

 Poetry, Games, and Magic